 Fire Prevention Week Activities

-- Fire fighters will conduct fire drills at Saanich schools and teach staff and students what to do in a fire, how to respond to the sound of a fire alarm and where to meet up after an evacuation.
+- Saanich fire fighters conducted 36 fire drills at Saanich schools and taught 4,250 students, teachers and staff what to do in a fire, how to respond to the sound of a fire alarm and where to meet up after an evacuation.

-- Activity booklets will be distributed to all Saanich kindergarten through Grade 3 students to learn about preventing home fires and escape planning with their family.
+- Activity booklets were distributed to Grade 2 and 3 public Saanich students to learn about preventing home fires and escape planning with their family.